semgrep/semgrep-docs/docs/notifications.md

 1. Semgrep finds a result in CI, and
 2. [the CI policy has pull request comments enabled](managing-policy.md#changing-policy-actions)
-3. The Semgrep GitHub App has been granted permissions to post inline PR comments.
+3. the Semgrep GitHub App has been granted permissions to post inline PR comments.

 Automated comments on GitHub pull requests look like this: